A local’s list of the top tourist attractions, highlights, and things to do in Munich.

 Other things to do in Munich

 I tried to limit this list to the highlights and top tourist attractions in Munich you simply have to see.
 But don’t believe for a second, that it’s all there is to see.
-In fact, I could easily add another 20 points of interest in Munich alone – and that does not account for all the beautiful day trips.
+In fact, I could easily add another 20 points of interest in Munich alone (like the amazing Bavaria Statue) – and that does not account for all the beautiful day trips.

 The Dachau Concentration camp instantly comes to mind (read my guide here) – quite the grizzly site, but one of such historic significance.
 There is also a Nazi Documentation Center museum in the middle of the city if that part of our darkest history interests you.
 You could even go on a Third Reich walking tour.
 Other wonderful museums you could visit are the Kunsthalle München, the Haus der Kunst, or the Egyptian Museum.